alexmortali/recipe_me/README.md

 - All pages were tested on desktop and mobile for page layout and readability of content.
 There was some issues with some elements being too big for mobile devices but this has now been amended.

 # Deployement
 This project was developed using [AWS Cloud9.](https://aws.amazon.com/cloud9/) [Git](https://git-scm.com/) was used for version control and backup.
-The projects remote repository on GitHub is [here](https://github.com/alexmortali/fifa-data-dashboard).
-From there the the site is deployed to [Heroku](https://www.heroku.com/home).
+From Github the site is deployed to [Heroku](https://www.heroku.com/home).

 The results of this can be seen [here](https://recipe-me-project-3.herokuapp.com/)

 # Credits
 #### CONTENT
-The data was taken from [here.](https://www.kaggle.com/karangadiya/fifa19) It has been edited slightly to remove blanks, typos and some of the rows.
-All content throughout the site was written by me.

-#### MEDIA
-The image of Messi was taken from [here](https://mundoalbiceleste.com/2018/09/24/lionel-messi-fifa-best-argentina-coach/)
+- The images used for the site were licensed from [Adobe Stock](https://stock.adobe.com/uk/)
+- The recipes added by 'alex' were made up just for dummy data.
+The rest will be from users of the site.

 #### ACKNOWLEDGEMENTS
 - [Corey Schafer Youtube](https://www.youtube.com/watch?v=QnDWIZuWYW0&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=) - This was used mainly for knowledge on wtforms.